xianyingkong/diffusion-text-generation/README.md

-# Diffusion Model For Text Generation
+# Diffusion Model For Text Generation - DSC180B B05
-## 23-24 DSC Capstone Project Description
+## Project Description
 This project aims to explore the ability to use diffusion models to generate text.
-More specifically we implemented the a Diffusion model that is comprised of the BERT Transformer and is trained on Skaepeare text utilzing the diffusion process.
-We then measure the clarity and ability of the mdoel to generate text that mimics shakespeare.
+More specifically we implemented the a diffusion model that is comprised of a BERT Transformer and is trained on Shakespeare text.
+We then measure the clarity and ability of the model to generate text that mimics Shakespeare's.

-If you are interested in training a mini Text diffusion model, the data folder contains Json dataset (subset of the full dataset) - 20 data points of lines used by Shakesperae and their target outputs.
-The full training process is expected to take around 5-10 minutes  for the mini dataset Shakespeare dataset.
+If you are interested in training a mini-text diffusion model, the `data/mini-shakespeare` folder contains training and test dataset - both of which are a small subset of the full dataset.
+The full training process is expected to take around 5 minutes for the mini dataset Shakespeare dataset.

 ## To train the Text Diffusion model
-Clone this repository locally
+- Clone this repository locally
-[Optional, but recommended] Create a virtual environment: python -m venv [venv_name] To install the dependencies, run the following command from the root directory of the project: pip install -r requirements.txt
+- [Optional, but recommended] Create a virtual environment: `python -m venv .venv`
+- To install the dependencies, run the following command from the root directory of the project: `pip install -r requirements.txt`
-To train a model, run python run.py build
+- To train a model, run `python run.py`
-This loads the Shaespeare test data, trains a mini model with 5 epochs, and saves the model and network into the output/ directory
+    - This loads the mini Shakespeare data, trains a mini model with 100 epochs, and saves generated sequence into the `output/` directory
+    - Note that 100 epochs are strictly insufficient for the model to learn and generate meaningful output.
+However, for convenience of user testing, we set the default as 100 epochs

+The specifications of experiment can be found in the config file in the `config/` directory

-Software & Spec
+## Software & Spec
-All dependencies is listed in requirements.txt file.
-For all our experiments, we used 1 GPU, 4 CPUs and 80GB RAM.
+All dependencies is listed in `requirements.txt` file.
+For all our experiments, we used 1 GPU

 ## Reference
-Jonathan Ho, Ajay Jain, and Pieter Abbeel.
-Denoising diffusion probabilistic models. arXiv preprint arXiv:2006.11239, 2020 Eliya Nachmani, Robin San Roman, and Lior Wolf.
-Non Gaussian Denoising Diffusion Models. arXiv preprint arXiv:2106.07582, 2021
-Tien Chen.
-On the Importance of Noise Scheduling for Diffusion Models. arXiv:2301.10972 [cs.CV]
+- Gong, Shansan, et al. "Diffuseq: Sequence to sequence text generation with diffusion models." arXiv preprint arXiv:2210.08933 (2022).
+- Li, Xiang, et al. "Diffusion-lm improves controllable text generation."
+Advances in Neural Information Processing Systems 35 (2022): 4328-4343.